Skip to content

 3 practices how to stay sane in crisis

 Have you noticed that working these days seems more tiring?
 I do pretty much what I was doing before.
 The “only” difference is that kids are always at home.
 And of course, we have constant information noise about the current situation.
 Even if we limit access to the television, the news comes to our minds one way or another.
 I compare the current situation to a long-haul flight with no noise cancellation headphones.
 There is a constant sound of engines and air that makes us more tired at the end of our journey.
-I would like to propose three practices that will help to stay sane in a crisis, but also be more positive about the surrounding world.
+I would like to propose three mindfulness practices that will help to stay sane in a crisis, but also be more positive about the surrounding world.

 How to stay fit